What is cyclocross?

 Cyclocross is a discipline that combines both off-road and on-road cycling.
 Typical cyclocross terrain includes grass, woodland trails, pavement, mud and even sand!

 Rapidly growing in popularity, cyclocross racing is primarily an autumn/winter sport - with tens of thousands of fans attending races in Northern Europe.
 The attraction of cyclocross racing is the fast and frantic pace, around a lapped circuit of 2-3km in length.

 The good news is, you can do cyclocross all year round!
 A cyclocross bike is incredibly versatile and can make the perfect commuter, touring bike or do-everything ride.

 What is unique about a cyclocross bike?

-At first glance, a cyclocross bike can appear to look like a road bike; however there are many features that make them uniquely different, and more suited to the specific purpose of multiple terrain riding.
+At first glance, a cyclocross bike looks similar to a road bike.
+However, there are many features that make them uniquely different, and more suited to the specific purpose of multiple terrain riding.

-These differences includes the tyres, frame design, brakes, gears and pedals.
+These differences include the tyres, frame design, brakes, gears and pedals.
 Below we take a look at these modifications.

 Cyclocross bike frame design

 The frame of a cyclocross bike has been adapted from a standard road bike frame, in a number of ways: